NYC report sounds alarm on ‘last-mile’ delivery hazards: Crashes, injuries and pollution

 Truck-related crashes around last-mile warehouses increased by 146% and truck-injury crashes rose by 137%, according to the report.

-Unlike traditional or “middle-mile” warehouses, last-mile facilities are located in more densely populated areas, in proximity to customers’ homes and popular package destinations, Lander’s report notes.
+Unlike traditional or “middle-mile” warehouses, last-mile facilities are located in more densely populated areas, in proximity to customers’ homes and popular package destinations, according to Lander’s report.

 “Fulfilling millions of orders each day requires thousands of truck trips, 24/7 operations, and large amounts of space to stock and sort through packages, especially as companies increasingly promise two-day delivery,” the report states.
 “The high volume of local deliveries has led to increased truck traffic and crashes, congestion, and air quality problems, particularly in communities designated as environmental justice priority areas.”